 Scientists can submit proposals to observe with CHEOPS regardless of affiliation.
-All proposals must be submitted to ESA via a two-step process, and according to the guidelines and policies relevant to the Call (e.g., issues of AD1 in the case of AOs, or in the case of the Discretionary Programme).
+All proposals must be submitted to ESA via a two-step process, and according to the guidelines and policies relevant to the Call (e.g., issues of AD1 for AOs and DP).